williazo/tcensReg/README.md

 range(y_star) #note that the lowerbound will always be non-negative
 ```

-    ## [1] 0.0002510439 2.2261729774
+    ## [1] 0.0009733928 2.2896172343

 Next, we can imagine a scenario where we have an imprecise measurement
-of `ystar` leading to censoring.
-In our case we assume that values below
+of `y_star` leading to censoring.
+In our case we assume that values
-a limit of detection, `nu`, are censored.
-This creates a random variable
+below a limit of detection, `nu`, are censored.
+This creates a random
-`y`.
+variable `y`.

 In the example below we set our limit of detection as `nu`=0.25.